gabdennis/finmodel/README.md

-# Welcome to My Personal Website.
+# Welcome to my Github page.
 ## About Me